kakaobrain/pororo/docs/_sources/index.rst.txt

 ..
-Pororo documentation master file, created by sphinx-quickstart on Thu Oct 22 09:41:31 2020.
+PORORO documentation master file, created by sphinx-quickstart on Thu Oct 22 09:41:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pororo's documentation!
+Welcome to PORORO's documentation!
 ==================================

 .. toctree::